Myriamdsq/TP1_maj_info/README.md

 </br>
 </div>

-Moreover we can observe that if we are 'exit' after the prompt we exit the program.In the opposite if we are an another word
+Moreover we can observe that if we are 'exit' after the prompt we exit the program.
+In the opposite if we have an another word, the program waits.

+### 2. Execution of the entered command and return to the prompt.

+The new programm waits after the prompt, a memorized function.
+We can test our program with differents functions as fortune, date ...